 Combine your normal training sessions with exercises that help you shed that stubborn fat.

-The best way to mobilize and burn the fat that refuses to go away is to incorporate high-impact sessions into your weekly routine.
-HIIT calls.
+The best way to mobilize and burn fat that refuses to go away is to incorporate high-impact sessions into your weekly routine.
+The so-called HIIT.

-Short, but very intense sessions that activate your metabolism and make your body burn fat, even after the session, trying to recover "normality" or calmness after training.
+Short, but very intense sessions that activate your metabolism and make your body burn fat, even after the session, trying to regain “normality” or tranquility after training.

-Dietary supplements are NOT miraculous, they are NOT enough on their own, and they are NOT going to make you burn fat just by eating them.
+Food supplements are NOT miraculous, they are NOT enough on their own and they are NOT going to make you burn fat just by ingesting them.

 It is necessary to lead a healthy lifestyle, since they work as a support or boost .